Mount Maunganui (mountain): MV Ranui

-At about 5pm on 28 December 1950, 23 people were drowned (3 crew and 20 passengers) when the 6 ton 45 foot passenger launch Ranui was driven on to North West Rock at the base of the mountain by an exceptionally high wave.
-The launch was capsized and was smashed to pieces.
-The only survivor was a 19-year-old youth, Phillip "Bluey" Smith.
+At about 5pm on 28 December 1950, 23 people were drowned (three crew and 20 passengers) when the 6 tonne, 14 metre (45 foot) passenger launch Ranui was driven on to North West Rock at the base of the mountain by an exceptionally high wave.
+The launch capsized and was smashed to pieces.
+The only survivor was 19-year-old Phillip "Bluey" Smith.
 A Marine Court found no fault with the boat's master or owners.

 The vessel's engine was wedged between rocks on the seaward edge of the base track above North West Rock.
 A brass plaque was installed in memory of those who died.

 Ownership

-On 14 May 2008, New Zealand's Parliament adopted legislation whereby ownership of Mount Maunganui was transferred from the Crown to the Ngāi Te Rangi, Ngati Ranginui and Ngati Pukenga iwi.
-The land had been alienated following the 1863 land wars.
+On 14 May 2008, New Zealand's Parliament transferred ownership of Mauao from the Crown to the Ngāi Te Rangi, Ngāti Ranginui and Ngāti Pūkenga iwi.
+They had lost the mountain after the 1863 land wars.

+Iwi jointly manage Mauao alongside Tauranga City Council.